scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - Signing ceremony: minor updates to align with current process
 - Clarify distinction between SCION ASes and BGP ASes through the text.
 - Intro: remove duplicated motivation and component description and add a reference to the same text in -controlplane
+- CLarify that initial AS certificates may have a longer validity to allow enough time for deployment
+- Security considerations: move and reword section "Dependency on Certificates" to new section "Deployment Considerations"
+- Remove informative reference to I-D.dekater-panrg-scion-overview and to Anapaya's ISD assignments, since they are taken over by SCION Association in 2026

 ## draft-dekater-scion-pki-10
 {:numbered="false"}